rbgvictoria/keybase_model/docs/processing-key-files.md

 Reticulations do no harm but, if ignored, lead to a different key than the user expects, so we need to catch them and deal with them properly.

 There are two ways of dealing with reticulations.
-One is repeating the subgraph as many times as needed to repair the tree structure (**figure 13**).
+One is repeating the sub-graph as many times as needed to repair the tree structure (**figure 13**).
 This is what KeyBase does now and is the same as not dealing with reticulations.